-This cheesecake is similar in style to American cheesecake, but the ricotta cheese makes it light and fluffy.
+This recipe for easy Italian ricotta cheesecake is similar in style to American cheesecake, but the ricotta cheese gives this cake a unique flavor, and makes it light and fluffy.

-Other than ricotta, I also use cream cheese to add some creaminess.
-You can play with the quantities by adding more cream cheese and reducing the amount of ricotta cheese accordingly.
+Other than ricotta, I use cream cheese to add some creaminess and flavor.
+This is how I like it, but an authentic Italian recipe calls for ricotta cheese only.
+You can play with the quantities by adding less cream cheese and increasing the amount of ricotta cheese accordingly.

 - Replace ½ of the crust crumbs with Italian amaretti or biscotti cookies.